 It’s definitely a good idea to keep an open mind – what you think you would really like doesn’t always flatter you!
 If you’re still unsure, have your most honest bridesmaid come along.”

 “Our ceremony was held at an older church that already had its own character.
-I used lots of amber glass jars with candles to create ambience, and foliage to soften the interior.
-The beautiful, vintage church hall was set with lace tablecloths, enamel teapots and wooden crates – the ideal setting for a self-catered afternoon tea of scones and finger sandwiches for guests while we were having our photos.”
+The beautiful, vintage hall was set with lace tablecloths, enamel teapots and wooden crates – the ideal setting for a self-catered afternoon tea of scones and finger sandwiches for guests while we were having our photos.”

 “We did loads!
 It really is satisfying when people compliment the elements of your wedding day that you created yourselves!
 There’s also the added bonus of giving you and your loved ones a chance to chill out and enjoy each other’s company while you make them.

-Armed with vases, foliage from mum and dad’s gardens, tin buckets, wooden crates, amber glass jars and bottles, terrariums and metres of twine, we decorated the church ourselves.
+Armed with foliage from Mum and Dad’s gardens, tin buckets, wooden crates, amber glass jars, terrariums and metres of twine, we decorated the church ourselves.
 Dad was our DIY extraordinaire, creating our welcome signs and handcrafting wooden blocks to hold our menus.”

 Bridal Party Styling

 “When comparing the cost of suit hire to purchase, we went for purchase and gifted the suits to the groomsman.
 Navy blue, white and tan leather were our colour choices for the boys.
 I wanted my bridesmaids to love their dresses and feel good in them so we chose individual styles while keeping the colour and hemline the same.”